Atmospheric pressure: Records

-The highest adjusted-to-sea level barometric pressure ever recorded on Earth (above 750 meters) was 1084.8 hPa measured in Tosontsengel, Mongolia on 19 December 2001.
-The highest adjusted-to-sea level barometric pressure ever recorded (below 750 meters) was at Agata in Evenk Autonomous Okrug, Russia (66°53' N, 93°28' E, elevation: 261 m) on 31 December 1968 of 1083.8 hPa.
-The discrimination is due to the problematic assumptions (assuming a standard lapse rate) associated with reduction of sea level from high elevations.
+The highest adjusted-to-sea level barometric pressure ever recorded on Earth above 750 meters was 1084.8 hPa, measured in Tosontsengel, Mongolia on 19 December 2001.
+The highest adjusted-to-sea level barometric pressure ever recorded below 750 meters was at Agata, in Evenk Autonomous Okrug, Russia (66°53' N, 93°28' E, elevation: 261 m), on 31 December 1968 of 1083.8 hPa.
+The discrepancy is due to a problematic assumption (a standard lapse rate) associated with normalizing measurements of pressure at high elevations to standard sea level; at greater altitudes the conversion becomes progressively less precise, and for record purposes 750 m is the arbitrary threshold for adequate precision.

-The Dead Sea, the lowest place on Earth at 430 m below sea level, has a correspondingly high typical atmospheric pressure of 1,065 hPa.
+The Dead Sea, the lowest sea surface on Earth, at 430 m below sea level, has a correspondingly high typical atmospheric pressure of 1,065 hPa.
 A below-sea-level surface pressure record of 1081.8 hPa was set on 21 February 1961.

-The lowest non-tornadic atmospheric pressure ever measured was 870 hPa (0.858 atm; 25.69 inHg), set on 12 October 1979, during Typhoon Tip in the western Pacific Ocean.
+The lowest non-tornadic atmospheric pressure ever measured was 870 hPa, set on 12 October 1979, during Typhoon Tip in the western Pacific Ocean.
 The measurement was based on an instrumental observation made from a reconnaissance aircraft.

 Measurement based on the depth of water

 One atmosphere (101.325 kPa) is also the pressure caused by the weight of a column of freshwater of approximately 10.3 m.
 Thus, a diver 10.3 m under water experiences a pressure of about 2 atmospheres (1 atm of air plus 1 atm of water).
 Conversely, 10.3 m is the maximum height to which water can be raised using suction under standard atmospheric conditions.

 Low pressures, such as natural gas lines, are sometimes specified in inches of water, typically written as w.c. (water column) gauge or w.g. (inches water) gauge.
 A typical gas-using residential appliance in the US is rated for a maximum of 1/2 psi, which is approximately 14 w.g.
-Similar metric units with a wide variety of names and notation based on millimetres, centimetres or metres are now less commonly used.
+Similar metric units with a wide variety of names and notation based on millimeters, centimeters or meters are now less commonly used.